LudgerHentschel/skgrad/README.md

 For scalar-output models, `gradient[i, j]` is the derivative of prediction `i` with respect to feature `j`.
 Multi-output models expose one gradient per target or the complete input Jacobian.

+Input derivatives support local sensitivity analysis, linearization around an operating point, gradient-based optimization against a fitted model, and gradient-based feature attribution, including Integrated Gradients.

+Coverage includes linear models, kernel SVMs, multilayer perceptrons, and pipelines composed of supported scalers, polynomial expansion, PCA, and fitted feature selection.
+Unsupported estimators raise `TypeError` rather than silently falling back to a numerical approximation.

+skgrad also exposes derivative structure that downstream algorithms can exploit.
+`gradient_properties` identifies constant Jacobians and, for polynomial pipelines, the number of Gauss–Legendre nodes required for exact path integration.
+Callers can therefore eliminate quadrature error rather than bound it.

 Read the **[skgrad documentation](https://ludgerhentschel.github.io/skgrad/)** for worked examples, the API contract, model coverage, and numerical conventions.